Devloops-Software-Pvt-Ltd/drf-npx-package/nps_payment_gateway/README.md

 NPSPaymentGateway
 NPSPaymentGateway is a Django app that provides a custom payment gateway integration for processing transactions through the NPS payment system.
+Features

+Seamless integration with Django projects
+Multi-tenant support via header-based authentication RESTful API endpoints for payment processing
+Database models for transaction tracking and management

 Installation

 Install the package using pip:

-pip install nps-payment-gateway
+bashpip install nps-payment-gateway
 Or add it directly to your requirements.txt file.
 Setup

 Add to INSTALLED_APPS
 In your settings.py, include:

-INSTALLED_APPS = [
+pythonINSTALLED_APPS = [
 ...
 'nps_payment_gateway',
 ]

 Add URLs to your project in core
-In your main urls.py, include the app's URLs:

-from django.urls import path, include
+In your main urls.py, include the app's URLs: pythonfrom django.urls import path, include

 urlpatterns = [
 ...